ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-5.md

 The Dockerfiles start with the `FROM` instruction, which indicates the base image.
 Usually, base images contain a slim operating system with code build tools.
 The above Dockerfile uses a multi-stage build, in which two different base images are used.
 Both base images come from the dotnet repository under the Microsoft container registry (mcr.microsoft.com/dotnet) and are tagged aspnet:7.0 or sdk:7.0.
 The first image contains only the .NET runtime, which is required to run the application from binaries.
 The second image includes the SDK needed to build the application.
 The runtime-only base image is used in the final Docker image to reduce its size.

 The Dockerfile includes several other instructions:
-1. `ARG` to specify the Dockerfile variables,
+1. `ARG` to specify the Dockerfile variables
-2. `WORKDIR` to change the directory inside the building image,
+2. `WORKDIR` to change the directory inside the building image
-3. `COPY` to copy files between the build context (typically a working directory, where you invoke the docker build command) and the building image,
+3. `COPY` to copy files between the build context (typically a working directory, where you invoke the docker build command) and the building image
-4. `RUN` to execute commands inside the building image,
+4. `RUN` to execute commands inside the building image
-5. `ENTRYPOINT` to indicate the container entry point, which is the command to perform when the container is created and run.
+5. `ENTRYPOINT` to indicate the container entry point, which is the command to perform when the container is created and run

 In the above example, the Dockerfile will use `dotnet build` and `dotnet publish` commands from the .NET SDK to build an application from the source code and prepare the binaries.
 Note that the last command, `dotnet People.WebApp.dll`, is equivalent to `dotnet run`, which we used in the first section of this learning path.